 Don’t spend all your savings, allow some to be kept as a buffer in case maintenance issues arise.
 What if the water heater dies a week after moving in?

 Good luck with your property search.
-Keep a cool head and stick to these rules to pay reasonable prices and buy the right property in a hot market.
+Keep a cool head and stick to these rules to pay reasonable prices and buying property successfully in a hot market.
+Read about the Victorian residential tenancy act changes.

 Are you trying to buy a property at the moment?
 Comment below to describe your experiences, and share any tips you have picked up.